Skip to main content

 Food cost calculator.

-Enter your beginning inventory, purchases, ending inventory, and food sales to calculate COGS and food cost percentage.
-No signup, no email gate.
+The free food cost calculator for restaurants.
+Enter beginning inventory, purchases, ending inventory, and food sales to get COGS and food cost percentage instantly.
+Used by independent operators tracking weekly margin.

 Total value of all stock at the start of the period